Boston Symphony Hall filled with gasps and sobs when Concertmaster Erich Leinsdorf broke the news of JFK’s assassination.

-When they learned of JFK’s assassination, some of the musician thought the concert should be cancelled.
-Henry Cabot, the president of the BSO’s board of trustees, told them to stay.
-On the day his father died, he went to the Boston Symphony Orchestra for comfort.
+When they learned of JFK’s assassination, some of the musicians thought the concert should be cancelled.
+But Henry Cabot, the president of the BSO’s board of trustees, told them to stay.
+On the day his father died, he went to the Boston Symphony Orchestra for comfort, he said.

 Shisler couldn’t listen to the WGBH broadcast afterward.
 He continued as the BSO’s librarian until his retirement in 2014 — after 61 years with the orchestra.
 He also played viola in the Boston Pops and worked as Arthur Fiedler’s personal librarian, assistant and chauffeur.